-- From a single family, a maximum of two students can avail the benefits of this scholarship.
+- From a single family, a maximum of two students can avail of the benefits of this scholarship.

 - The scholarship awarded to a student may be cancelled if found to be obtained through a false statement.

-- Students can only avail the benefits of one scholarship out of all the available scholarships of Central Government meant for SC/ST/OBC/minority.
+- Students can only avail the benefits of one scholarship out of all the available scholarships of the Central Government meant for SC/ST/OBC/minority.